Dataset Structural Index: Leveraging a machine's perspective towards visual data: Methodology

 \subsection{Variety contribution ratio}

-The variety contribution ratio is the second value of the two-part DSI that can help in understanding the data, for a single class, in one go.
-It considers the overall spread of data compared to the number of samples in the class cluster.
+The variety contribution ratio ($v_r$) is the second value of the two-part DSI that can help in understanding the data, for a single class, in one go.
+It considers the overall spread of data compared to the number of samples ($n$) in the class cluster ($c$).
 We all know that one of the factors overfitting in an image-data algorithm is the variety of the dataset.
 Basically, the amount of data doesn’t always guarantee a better model, especially if the data samples are redundant.
 To check whether the data samples are "actually" contributing to the knowledge of the model or not, I define the variety contribution ratio.
-The contribution of the data samples is checked by finding the nearest feature to each sample and running a distance-based clustering algorithm like DBSCAN.
-The same features extracted earlier are used in the DBSCAN algorithm.
+The contribution of the data samples is checked by finding the nearest feature $X_i$ to each sample and running a distance-based clustering algorithm like DBSCAN ($f_{db}$).
+The same features extracted earlier $X$ are passed to $f_{db}$.
 The distance can be set to cosine or any other metric but it has been noticed that the contribution ratio works well if the same distance metric is used for both similarity calculation and the variety contribution ratio, as both of them depend on which layer has been used to extract the feature vectors.

-The variety is calculated by the number of unique clusters after fitting the features to the DBSCAN algorithm with min{\_}samples set to 1.
-If there is no other feature near(in the similarity distance threshold) then the cluster will remain with a single sample or else it will contain more samples.
-The similarity threshold can be set according to the similarity matrix or a predefined context but a general value that is seen in most cases sets to about 0.05 (while using cosine distance).
-The variety contribution ratio is calculated by dividing the number of clusters by total samples inside the class.
-If the variety contribution ratio is 1, that means all the samples are actually contributing to the knowledge of the model, rather than contributing to overfitting or biasing.
-If the variety ratio is lower, like 0.7, then that means only 70 percent of the data is contributing and the other is not, hence can be comfortably removed to avoid unwanted bias due to data sample redundancy.
+The variety is calculated by the number of unique clusters after passing $X$ to $f_{db}$ with $min{\_}samples$ set to 1.
+If there is no other feature near(in the similarity distance threshold $z$) then the cluster will remain with a single sample or else it will contain more samples. $z$ can be set according to $S$ or a predefined context but a general value that is seen in most cases sets to about 0.05 (while using cosine distance).

+If $v_r$ is 1, that means all the samples are actually contributing to the knowledge of the model, rather than contributing to overfitting or biasing.
+If $v_r$ is lower, like 0.7, then that means only 70 percent of the data is contributing and the other is not, hence can be comfortably removed to avoid unwanted bias due to data sample redundancy.

 The synopsis of the entire methodology can be viewed in Figure \ref{flowchart2}.